mukulmishra18/mukulmishra18.github.io/_posts/2017-6-23-Streaming-PDF-TextContent.md

 But using `streamTextContent` will solve this problem, as we can stream text contents in small _chunks_ whenever we have any in worker thread.
 This will eliminate the inefficiency in terms of:

-- **Speed**: As now, we don't have to wait in main thread for text contents and be able to start rendering process incrementally.
+- **Speed**: As now, we don't have to wait in main thread for text contents and we would be able to perform rendering process incrementally.
 - **Memory**: As now, we don't have to store whole text content in worker thread, and be able to stream text contents in small chunks.

 #### So how _streamTextContent_ works?